cyberbotics/webots-doc/robotis-op2/foreword.md

 - Controller installation.

-We hope that you will enjoy working with Webots, and that it will greatly simplify your work with the Robotis OP2.
+We hope that you will enjoy working with Webots, and that it will greatly simplify your work with the ROBOTIS OP2.